Markets, Regulation, and Policy

-ERS provides economic analyses of issues that affect the safety of the U.S. food supply.
-USDA is responsible for regulating meat and poultry, egg products, and catfish, whereas the U.S. Food and Drug Administration (FDA) oversees food safety for almost all other foods.
+USDA, Economic Research Service (ERS) provides economic analyses of issues that affect the safety of the U.S. food supply.
+USDA is responsible for regulating meat and poultry, processed egg products, and catfish, whereas the U.S. Food and Drug Administration (FDA) oversees food safety for fresh eggs and almost all other foods.

-- Private market mechanisms that control food safety;
+- Private market mechanisms that affect food safety;

 - The impact of new or changing federal regulation on food safety;